LiberTEM/LiberTEM/docs/source/contributing.rst

 from the arguments for pytest on the right.
 List of marks used in our test
 suite:

-- `slow`: tests that take much more than 1 second to run
+- `slow`: tests that take much longer than 1 second to run
 - `functional`: tests that spin up a local dask cluster

 CUDA